 UNDERSTANDING POLICE COERCION

-To put it simply, coercion on the part of a law enforcement officer is when undue pressure is exerted to get a suspect to expressly state his or her part in a criminal act.
+To put it simply, a police brutality attorney from Action Legal Group will explain that coercion on the part of a law enforcement officer is when undue pressure is exerted to get a suspect to expressly state his or her part in a criminal act.
 It is vital to keep in mind that not all coerced confessions are confessions that are false.
 A false confession only occurs when a person comes forward to law enforcement officials, or during an interrogation, admits guilt to a crime in which her or she was not a participant.

 A false confession can be made due to an untreated mental condition, the desire for notoriety and even stress.
 While police coercion is a factor in getting a false confession, not all confessions made under such circumstances can be considered false or completely inaccurate.